Showing posts with label wild adventure. Show all posts

 Day 7: May 15, Thursday 2008

-We spent the whole day having fun at Wild Adventures Theme Park in Valdosta, Georgia.
+We enjoyed the whole day at Wild Adventures Theme Park in Valdosta, Georgia.

 Dakota, Montana, and Andy rode with Charity.

-The charity was darting in and out of traffic, and we had a hard time keeping up with her.
+The charity was darting in and out of traffic, and we had difficulty keeping up with her.

 What was worse was neither Ron nor I knew their cell numbers.

-We stopped at a payphone booth, I called hubby and I had him call Andy.
+We stopped at a payphone booth; I called Hubby and had him call Andy.

 He told Andy where we were.

-The entrance to the park was half price for homeschool and their families.
+The entrance to the park was half-price for homeschoolers and their families.

 Passing out tickets